 The organic carbon content in soil is another critical factor, as it promotes microbial activity and nutrient cycling while improving water retention.
 Studies indicate that vineyards with balanced organic matter levels produce grapes with superior sugar content and resilience to environmental stressors.
-The use of organic amendments such as compost and biochar has proven effective in enhancing cation exchange capacity (CEC), reducing chemical fertilizer dependence and improving soil health in semi-arid regions like Karnataka (Joshi, 2018; Mehta, 2020).
+The use of organic amendments such as compost and biochar has proven effective in enhancing cation exchange capacity (CEC), reducing chemical fertilizer dependence, and improving soil health in semi-arid regions like Karnataka (Joshi, 2018; Mehta, 2020).

 This study focuses on the impact of soil chemical properties on grape varieties and their yield in Nandi Valley.
-By assessing parameters such as pH, salinity, nutrient levels and organic matter, the research aims to propose sustainable soil management strategies tailored to the region.
+By assessing parameters such as pH, salinity, nutrient levels, and organic matter, the research aims to propose sustainable soil management strategies tailored to the region.
 Insights from previous studies in Indian viticulture provide a robust basis for addressing challenges and optimizing grapevine productivity (Desai, 2019; Yadav, 2021).

-This research is essential in the present context as grape cultivation in Nandi Valley faces challenges such as declining soil fertility, increasing salinity due to irrigation practices and nutrient imbalances, all of which directly affect yield and quality.
-Addressing these issues through a detailed understanding of soil chemical properties can provide sustainable solutions to enhance productivity, meet market demands and ensure the economic viability of grape farming in the region.
+This research is essential in the present context as grape cultivation in Nandi Valley faces challenges such as declining soil fertility, increasing salinity due to irrigation practices, and nutrient imbalances, all of which directly affect yield and quality.
+Addressing these issues through a detailed understanding of soil chemical properties can provide sustainable solutions to enhance productivity, meet market demands, and ensure the economic viability of grape farming in the region.
 Furthermore, the study supports precision agriculture, which is crucial for adapting to climate variability and conserving soil health in semi-arid regions.

 MATERIALS AND METHODS